-In this battle to be amongst the leading online bookmakers, the marketing spend on promoting gambling wares has gone stratospheric.
+In this battle to be amongst the leading online bookmakers, the marketing spend on promoting gambling wares has gone stratospheric – just look at the list of online casinos that offer their own gambling affiliate programs, such as Cbet partners.
 In fact, it has got to the point where online bookmakers really do give money away.
 This is done by sign-up bonuses whereby there are now free bets given away not for placing a first/qualifying bet but by simply opening a new gambling account that does not even require a cash deposit.

 People often question how to choose the best no deposit offer as some have limits on potential winnings from your free bets.
 But this ‘something for nothing’ scenario should have no real boundaries.If you are a virgin gambler why not take all the no deposit free bet offers you can?
 Many of us did the same with free air miles offered by credit cards and by embracing more than one no deposit free bet offer you can book more than one trip which unashamed lifestyle gamblers will tell you doubles the chances of cashing-in.